 Gerald Sobel is an experienced litigator whose practice is primarily in the areas of patent, antitrust and agreements.
 He is also active in mediation.

 Gerald has litigated landmark and precedent-setting complex cases, including wins in antitrust and patent jury trials of record duration and at the appellate level.
-His clients have included a significant number of the world's one hundred largest companies in various technologies, among them pharmaceutical, biotech, electro-optical printing and aerospace technologies.
+His clients have included a significant number of the world's one hundred largest companies in various technologies, among them pharmaceutical, biotech, electronic, computer, electro-optical printing and aerospace technologies.

 Gerald has participated in mediations and arbitrations in significant litigations as mediator or advocate and is a mediator in the Southern District of New York Mediation program.
 He has also published and lectured on ADR.